Scayled

 What outbound CRE prospecting actually requires

-Tenants move for operational reasons — staff catchment, motorway access, hardstand and loading-dock fit in industrial, or same-tower expansion and same-precinct relocation in office.
+I spent 10 years watching industrial tenants move.
+They move for operational reasons: staff catchment, motorway access, hardstand and loading-dock fit.
+Office tenants move for same-tower expansion and same-precinct relocation.
 Those reasons anchor a tenant to a tight geographic area.
 The brokers who win the mandate are the ones who can name every occupier in that area and reach the head of real estate before the incumbent broker does.

-That requires a workflow that starts from a known anchor — a deal you just closed, a building you already lease — and expands outward to every adjacent occupier with verified contacts.
+That requires a workflow that starts from a known anchor, a deal you just closed, a building you already lease, and expands outward to every adjacent occupier with verified contacts.
 LoopNet cannot do this.
-Neither can CoStar, Reonomy, or Crexi at the contact-discovery layer; they are strong on ownership and comps but weak on the named occupier-side decision maker.
+CoStar and Reonomy are strong on ownership and comps, but they are also weak on the named occupier-side decision maker.
+The contact-discovery layer is the gap across all of them.

 The neighbour strategy for CRE brokers

-The pitch opens with a sentence cold outreach cannot match: we just placed a tenant in the building next door.
-That single line transfers credibility, signals you know the precinct, and surfaces the broker as the obvious call when their own lease expires.
+The pitch opens with a sentence cold outreach cannot match: 'we just placed a tenant in the building next door.'
+That single line transfers credibility, signals you know the precinct, and puts you front of mind when their own lease expires.
 Brokers running this play systematically book 30 to 40 percent of same-building outreach to a meeting and 10 to 15 percent of direct-neighbour outreach across a 14-day sequence.

 How Scayled compares to LoopNet, CoStar, and Reonomy

-LoopNet and Crexi are listings marketplaces — strong for inbound, not built for outbound.
-CoStar is the gold standard for ownership data, comps, and market analytics, and most serious brokerages will keep a CoStar seat regardless.
-Reonomy is strong on US ownership lookup.
-Scayled is not trying to replace any of these on their core job.
+I tell brokers all the time: keep the tools that are good at what they do.
+LoopNet and Crexi are listings marketplaces, strong for inbound.
+CoStar is the gold standard for ownership data, comps, and market analytics.
+Reonomy is solid on US ownership lookup.
+Scayled is not trying to replace any of them on their core job.

 What is the best tool for outbound CRE prospecting?

 Use Scayled.
-It is the alternative to LoopNet built specifically for the outbound motion — anchor on a building you already represent and scan outward across the surrounding precinct to every adjacent occupier with verified head-of-real-estate and facility-manager contacts, drafted into personalised outreach.
-The same workflow done manually through LinkedIn, company websites, and switchboard calls runs 6 to 10 hours per anchor; with Scayled it takes about 2 minutes.
+I built it for the outbound motion that listings marketplaces were never designed to handle.
+Anchor on a building you already represent, scan outward across the surrounding precinct, and get back every adjacent occupier with verified head-of-real-estate and facility-manager contacts, drafted into personalised outreach.
+The same workflow done manually through LinkedIn, company websites, and switchboard calls runs 6 to 10 hours per anchor.
+With Scayled it takes about 2 minutes.

 50 free credits on signup, no card.
 Starter $59 USD/month (150 credits, around 10 scans).
 Pro $119 USD/month (300 credits, around 20 scans).
 15 credits per scan.
 See scayled.com.